 Although compact, the small rollers incorporate design features normally found only on heavier machines — dual-vibration amplitudes, dual frequencies, and dual centrifugal forces.
 In addition, the smaller models are designed with hydrostatic drive and dual-drum drive systems.
 The rollers can handle anything from course base compaction to hot-mix asphalt.
 Operating weight for the rollers ranges from 4,960 lb (2,250 kg) to 10,296 lb (4,670 kg).

-An asphalt roller may appear to compact and flatten surfaces simply by the sheer weight of the vehicle.
+At first glance, an asphalt roller may seem to compact and flatten surfaces simply by its sheer weight.
 But spinning an eccentric weight inside the drum creates radial reaction forces that give the drum more compaction force than from gravity alone.
 The action is similar to compacting earth with your feet.
 If you stand still or walk, the earth is compacted simply by your weight.
 But if you jump up and down, the additional force when your feet hit the ground will compress the soil more than by simply standing on it.

 A drive system first